athomasq/athomasq.github.io/startups.md

 I was a first-time founder; so was my partner Tammer.
 While we're both engineers, neither of us had ever worked in technology firms, or startups, or in the Valley: our experience was in quant finance, in New York and Asia.
 We built Quandl largely to scratch our own itch; through hard work and good luck we succeeded, taking it from inception to successful exit.

 What strikes me looking back is how little we knew about building technology startups, and how much we learned along the way.
 In this, we were aided immeasurably by the enormous amount of high-quality startup advice available -- for free! -- on the internet.
-Back in the early 2010s, VCs were just discovering the power of content marketing to attract talented founders (VC is a dealflow business!), and they competed with each other to share their secrets and wisdom with the world.
+Back in the early 2010s, VCs were just discovering the power of content marketing to attract talented founders (VC is a dealflow business!), and they competed with each other to share their secrets with the world.

 Unfortunately, all good things come to an end.
 The very success of this content marketing strategy attracted more content creators, and the average quality of startup advice online declined rapidly over the second half of the decade.
 Much of what's out there today is either redundant or wrong.